Edit PDF form fields using JavaScript

 1. Retrieve all form fields in the document.

-2. Locate the form field by its name.
+2. Search for the form field by name and validate it exists.

-4. Find the widget annotation linked to the form field.
+4. Search for the widget annotation linked to the form field and validate it exists.

 5. Update the form field and widget annotation in a single operation.